U.S. top court rules for employer in retiree benefits fight

 Justice Clarence Thomas, writing on behalf of the court, said the appeals court had not used the correct legal analysis.

-Thomas wrote that “when a contract is silent as to the duration of retiree benefits, a court may not infer that the parties intended those benefits to vest for life.”
+Thomas wrote that “when a contract is silent as to the duration of retiree benefits, a court may not infer that he parties intended those benefits to vest for life.”